The Weekender: Saint Tropez

 While Byblos’ proximity to Place des Lices market and the Port makes it a more appealing proposition to some than Palace status hotels lost in the quiet hills of Ramatuelle, the lack of a beach has always been its Achilles heel.
 Until now.
 Byblos’ has snapped up a prime spot along the legendary Pampelonne beach for its new beach club – a polished spin on laid-back coastal carousing.
 The menu draws on the region’s bounty and daily Mediterranean plunder, with elaborate salads, seafood pastas and cocktails garnished with local herbs.
 Sun loungers line-up, Slim Aarons style beyond the wooden structure shading a glamorous bunch pairing wickers baskets and linen with diamonds.
 This is dismantled in winter months to allow the beach to fully recover – a cool, eco-conscious move from the mythically libertine Byblos. byblos.com

 For an equally sumptuous stay far from the throng of visitors, head for the pine-clad hills of Ramatuelle.
-Just 20 minutes inland from Saint Tropez, 40-room La Réserve Ramatuelle packs cinematic views across Le Cap Taillat.
+Just 20 minutes inland from Saint Tropez, La Réserve Ramatuelle, with its 27 rooms and 14 villas, packs cinematic views across Le Cap Taillat.
 Terracotta-tiled serviced villas awash with artfully simple interiors act as an idyllic buffer between the main hotel building and the glistening Mediterranean yonder.

 Designed by Jean-Michel Wilmotte, the hotel and its suites are contemporary but not jarring, luxurious but fresh.
 Roda chairs are paired with fine wine and near-Bauhaus exteriors with wild and fragrant jasmine.